 Pocus Pricing FAQ

-Does Pocus offer a free trial?
+Does Pocus have a free trial?